-Summer 2017 eligibility is determined using the results of the 2016-2017 FAFSA as well as your summer enrollment plans and living arrangements.
-If you received federal financial aid at The University of Tulsa for the Fall 2016 and/or Spring 2017 semester(s), you would have already filed the 2016-2017 FAFSA.
+Summer 2018 eligibility is determined using the results of the 2017-2018 FAFSA as well as your summer enrollment plans and living arrangements.
+If you received federal financial aid at The University of Tulsa for Fall 2017 and/or Spring 2018 semester(s), you would have already filed the 2017-2018 FAFSA.
 If you are unsure whether or not you filed, please contact the Office of Student Financial Services.

-Note: If you borrow Direct loans for Summer 2017, it may affect your total loan eligibility for Fall 2017.
-If you intend to utilize Direct loans for Summer 2017 and Fall 2017, you should consult your financial aid advisor.
-If you will receive OK Promise, please list on the application.
-Hurricane Pledge and TU scholarships are not available in summer.
+Note: If you borrow Direct Loans for Summer 2018, it may affect your total loan eligibility for Fall 2018.
+If you intend to utilize Direct Loans for Summer 2018 and Fall 2018, you should contact your financial aid advisor.
+If you will receive OK Promise, please list it on the application (see Question 3).
+Hurricane Pledge and TU scholarships are not available in the summer.

-- We will send an email directing you to the TU Portal to view and print your summer Award Letter which will be listed under the 2016 academic year.
-Undergraduate students will not receive an award letter until spring semester grades have posted in May.
+- We will send an email directing you to the TU Portal to view and print your summer Award Letter which will be listed under the 2017 academic year.
+An award letter will not be available for undergraduate students until spring semester grades have posted in May.

-- If you have not already e-signed the Master Promissory Notes (eMPNs) or completed Entrance Counseling for the Direct loans or PLUS loans for which you applied, please go to studentloans.gov and complete these items.
-Parent borrowers must complete entrance counseling if approved with a credit appeal or an endorser.
+- If you have not already electronically signed Master Promissory Notes (MPNs) or completed Entrance Counseling for the Direct Loans or PLUS loans for which you applied, please go to gov and complete these items.
+Parent borrowers must complete entrance counseling, if approved with a credit appeal or an endorser.